sgwozdz/jenkinsfile-support/.github/ISSUE_TEMPLATE/custom-issue.md

 ---
-name: Feature request
+name: Custom issue
-about: Suggest an idea for this project
+about: Custom issue template
 title: ''
-labels: feature
+labels: help wanted
 assignees: sgwozdz

 ---

-**What**
+**Describe purpose of this issue**
 A clear and concise description of what the issue is.

-**Why**
-A clear and concise description of why you want it.

 **Additional context**
 Add any other context or screenshots about the feature request here.